 Researchers within the Duke Department of Psychiatry & Behavioral Sciences, including members of the Duke Center for Eating Disorders (DCED), are studying ways to better understand, prevent and treat eating disorders.

 - Researchers have developed and tested treatments that intervene early on vulnerable children, such as those with recurrent abdominal pain, to help them learn to trust in their bodies and themselves.

-- An ongoing study is trying to better understand severe food avoidance in five- to nine-year old children, using advanced machine learning techniques as applied to videos of the children trying new foods to try to learn the barriers that impede food approach and food enjoyment.
+- We are trying to better understand severe food avoidance in five- to nine-year old children, using advanced machine learning techniques as applied to videos of the children trying new foods to try to learn the barriers that impede food approach and food enjoyment.

 - Our researchers have developed and are testing a three-week online intervention to help individuals engage with social media in a way that helps them feel connected to others, not diminished by comparison.
 (Contact email@example.com for more information.)

 - A clinical trial funded by the National Institutes of Health teaches five- to nine-year old children with severe food avoidance or restriction that they have sensory superpowers as a way to help them approach not only a variety of food, but also to be brave and curious investigators of life’s challenges in general.
 (Contact firstname.lastname@example.org for more information.)

 - Perfectionism in general, and a fear of mistakes in particular, is associated with eating disorders and various other forms of psychopathology.
 Our researchers are studying how individuals with elevated fear of mistakes learn—and the factors that interfere with optimal learning—to inform new treatment development.
 (Contact email@example.com for more information.)

 Nancy Zucker, PhD, director of the Duke Center for Eating Disorders, shares insights about eating disorders and how the center is supporting children and families around the world through an online community that offers seminars, support groups and more.